State-Funded Resources for Families: Emergency Assistance Shelter and the HomeBASE Short-Term Housing Assistance Program

 If you are experiencing homelessness and have a child under the age of 21 or you are pregnant, you and your family may be eligible for placement in a family shelter.
 The vast majority of family shelter spaces are administered by the Massachusetts Department of Housing and Community Development (DHCD), through their Emergency Assistance (EA) program.

-To learn more about how to access EA shelter, click here to access the 2013 Emergency Assistance Advocacy Guide from Massachusetts Law Reform Institute.
+To learn more about how to access EA shelter, follow these links to access the June 2014 EA Application Guide for Families from Rosie's Place and Massachusetts Law Reform Institute (MLRI) and here to access the 2013 Emergency Asssistance Advocacy Guide from MLRI.

 To see the current income eligibility guidelines, please click here.